HelTecAutomation/HeltecDocs/en/source/gateway/ht-m01/qucik_start.md

 ```

-Whether it is in SPI or USB mode, when `./install.sh` is executed, if everything is normal, the Unique ID of the current gateway will be printed.
+Whether it is in SPI or USB mode, when `./install.sh` is executed, if everything goes normal, the unique ID of the current gateway will be printed. **While register a gateway on a LoRa server need this unique ID.**

 ![](img/quick_start/08.png)